stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 Next we add some new functionality to the `Vector` class that will be used in the camera class below.

 A vector has a _magnitude_ (or length) which is calculated using the _Pythagorean_ theorem as the square-root of the _hypotenuse_ of the vector.
-Although square-root operations are generally delegated to the hardware and are therefore less expensive than in the past, we prefer to avoid having to perform roots where possible (or use the GPU).
-Additionally many distance comparisons work irrespective of whether the distance is squared or not.
+Although square-root operations are generally delegated to the hardware and are therefore less expensive than in the past, we prefer to avoid having to perform roots where possible.
+Additionally many algorithms work irrespective of whether the distance is squared or not.

 Therefore we treat the magnitude as the __squared__ length of the vector (which is highlighted in the documentation):